 In addition, Ripley Town Centre incorporates a 480kW solar panel system to deliver clean and sustainable energy to the community, energy efficient glazing, shading and insulation, and water sensitive design principles to manage storm water and prevent pollution of local waterways.

-Research born from the Institutes has also been considered in the Ripley Town Centre masterplan vision and proposed initiatives, from its private community energy network [link to TUD private community energy network article] to its overall building design and sustainability measures.
+Research born from the Institutes has also been considered in the Ripley Town Centre masterplan vision and proposed initiatives, from its private community energy network to its overall building design and sustainability measures.

 Concepts such as Dear One will also be translated across apartment living, as well as Otona House Awai, meaning ‘future life of the couple’ — an elderly living concept which will feature across South Village, the Centre’s future senior living area.
 South Village will be a place where people can continue to live even if their health and lifestyle change, using technology to assist with health monitoring and variations in physical conditions.